kulbirsaini/docvc/source/index.rst

     ----------------------------------Step 4-----------------------------------------
-    Depending on the version of your Squid, open vc_squid_2.conf or vc_squid_3.conf in your Videocache bundle.
+    Depending on the version of your Squid, open vc_squid_2.conf or vc_squid_3.conf in your VideoCache bundle.
 Copy all the lines and paste them at the top of your Squid configuration file squid.conf.

-    Also add the following lines at the top of your Squid config file squid.conf.
+    Also, add the following lines at the top of your Squid config file squid.conf.
     #-----------------CUT FROM HERE-------------------
     access_log /var/log/squid3/access.log
     acl this_machine src 127.0.0.1 192.168.0.100